 Homework

-Here at Lightmoor our prime focus for home learning, for all year groups, is reading.
-We ask that all children are read to, or are heard reading each day.
-As children move up through school they become independent readers with exciting ideas for their writing and that is all formed from those earlier years of enjoying books with others.
-Using our Go Read app, parents and Carers can make comments on what their child is reading and children can enter competitions and earn gems.
+Here at Lightmoor Village Primary School our prime focus for home learning, for all year groups, is reading.
+We ask that all children are read to or are heard reading each day.
+As children move up through school, they become independent readers with exciting ideas for their writing and that is all formed from those earlier years of enjoying books with others.
+Alongside reading we also encourage spelling and multiplication practice at home to support and reinforce learning.

 Why Reading?